openharmony/developtools_hapsigner/README.md

           ├── -extKeyUsage                       # Extended key usages.
 It is optional.
 The extended key usages include clientAuthentication, serverAuthentication, ├                                        codeSignature, emailProtection, smartCardLogin, timestamp, and ocspSignature.
           ├── -extKeyUsageCritical               # Specifies whether extKeyUsage is a critical option.
 It is optional.
 The default value is No.
           ├── -signAlg                           # Signature algorithm, which can be SHA256withRSA, SHA384withRSA,  SHA256withECDSA, or SHA384withECDSA.
 It is mandatory.
           ├── -basicConstraints                  # Specifies whether basicConstraints is contained.
 It is optional.
 The default value is No.
           ├── -basicConstraintsCritical          # Specifies whether basicConstraints is a critical option.
 It is optional.
 The default value is No.
           ├── -basicConstraintsCa                # Specifies whether it is CA. It is optional.
 The default value is No.
           ├── -basicConstraintsPathLen           # Path length.
 It is optional.
 The default value is 0.
           ├── -issuerKeystoreFile                # KS file of the issuer, in JKS or P12 format.
 It is optional.
           ├── -issuerKeystorePwd                 # KS password of the issuer.
 It is optional.
           ├── -keystoreFile                      # KS file, in JKS or P12 format.
 It is mandatory.
           ├── -keystorePwd                       # KS password.
 It is optional.
           ├── -outFile                           # Certificate file to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-7. Sign a provisioning profile.
+7.Sign a provisioning profile.

     sign-profile: Generate a provisioning profile signature.
           ├── -mode            # Signing mode, which can be localSign or remoteSign.
 It is mandatory.